Subscribe to get our Free emails on Tips, Trends & Best Practices for Pharma Marketing in the Now

 The ad created lot of social media buzz, partly because of the exorbitant ad costs ($5.5 million).
 But Nick Jonas representation added a cool factor to the product and went great with the younger audience of Type 1 diabetes.

-Healthcare Campaigns Jan 2021
+Examples of Health Campaigns Jan 2021

 A social network by Abbvie to support the psoriasis community